• Skip to main content

 • Stir until it begins to brown.

-• Stir for a few more minutes to thoroughly coat the lamb.
+• Add the spices, then stir for a few more minutes to thoroughly coat the lamb.

 • Add the coconut milk and water and scrape the bottom of the pot to deglaze.